Chart Color Schemes

 Educational outcomes in Horsham fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high, with 27.1% of residents currently enrolled in formal education, including 10.2% in primary, 8.1% in secondary, and 2.8% in tertiary education.
-Horsham has a robust network of 10 schools educating approximately 3,299 students, with typical Australian school conditions (ICSEA: 986) and balanced educational opportunities.
-The educational mix includes 5 primary, 3 secondary, and 2 K-12 schools.
+There are 10 schools in Horsham educating approximately 3,299 students, with balanced educational opportunities (ICSEA: 986).
+The school mix includes 5 primary, 3 secondary, and 2 K-12 schools.
 School capacity exceeds residential needs at 19.3 places per 100 residents compared to the regional average of 13.8, indicating Horsham serves as an educational center for the broader region.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Note: refer to parent campus for schools with 'n/a' enrolments.

 Frequently Asked Questions - Education